 When I arrived in my sweats, a bearded man in his fifties wearing Adidas shorts and a tie-dye t-shirt showed me where the water fountain was in the hall.
 He asked me if I was there for Juliet’s dance class called Ayre.
 When I said yes, he smiled and responded, “I can’t imagine my life without it.”
 Then the eighty-year-old, married couple in matching tank tops marched right through the door of the room, up to the mirror, and claimed space in the front row.
 I tried to stay in the back row, but my friend Lisa called me forward.
 I didn’t want to move up, in case I caught my image in the mirror.
 I was chicken.
 But then a tiny, elderly nun in a navy blue track suit, still in her wimple and veil, walked past me and stood in power pose up front.
 I accepted her wordless challenge and moved up, at least into the middle of the room.

 The music starts.
 First, soul tunes from Cee Lo Green to warm up followed by Blackstreet’s “No Diggity.”
 Before I know it, I am moving.
 My mind has no choice but to go along.
 It has to drop the to-do list if I’m going to keep up with the beat.
 I am counting 1-2-3-4 in my head and I can’t take my eyes off the nun’s quick feet.
 Then the songs get faster, the lyrics more explicit, and our instructor has us stepping right, left, forwards, backwards and punching the air.
 Several people in the class shout out “Yes!” when no one has asked them a question.
 About thirty minutes in, I am drinking the Kool-Aid and feeling it.
 I’ve left my holiday stress behind.
 I shake the parts of me that I can still shake.
 I feel loose, even sexy.
 I close my eyes.
-Then the group kicks forwards when I kick back.
+I imagine that I am Michael Jackson, high kicking like he is in this photo of him.
+The photographer captured his fierceness.
+The picture inspires me.
+I can be fierce, too.
+When the group kicks forwards, I kick back.
 I hear a grunt, and turn around to see the bearded man bent over a little.
-I keep moving, knowing that I may have given the hippie a charlie horse.
+I keep moving, knowing that I may have given the hippie a Charlie horse.